zarthur/CSCC-Android-Mobile-Applications-Notes/week_01/readme.md

 widget.
 Layouts are used to arrange items on the screen and widgets are used to interact with users; we'll talk about both of these more in later lectures.

-For the *GeoQuiz* app we're making, we don't want either of these elements.
+For the *TriviaQuiz* app we're making, we don't want either of these elements.
 While we can use the design view to add and remove most layouts and widgets, we can't use it to remove a top-level layout.
 We'd like to change the top-level layout from a *RelativeLayout* to a vertical *LinearLayout*.
 To do this, click